jxnprepnotes/10thworldhistory2023-2024/chapter13questions.md

 3. **Illustrate the triangular trade pattern:**
    **Europe** ---------------------------> **Africa** --------------------> **Americas** ---------------------------------------> **Europe**
                british manufactured goods              slaves                              tobacco, molasses, sugar, and cotton
+## Section Three:
+1. Explain significance of: Brazil, peninsulares, creoles, labor, mestizos, mulattoes, mita, draft, Juana Ines de la Cruz.
+  - **Brazil** was dominated by Portugal.
+  - **peninsulares** were Spanish and Portugese official who had beem born in Europe
+  - **Creoles** were descendants of Europeans born in Latin America.
+  - **mestizos** children of intermarriage between Europeans and Natives
+  - **mulattoes** were the offspring of africans and Europeans
+  - **mita** allowed spanish authorities to **draft** native labor to work in mines in peru
+  - **Juana Ines de la Cruz** was a poet who encouraged women to be educated

+2. List in order the social classes in colonial Latin America:
+   - peninsulares
+   - Creoles
+   - Mestizos
+   - Mulattoes
+3. Explain how Spanish Empire maintained a supply of labor in Latin american colonies:
+   The spanish empire had a variety of names for slavery